Authorization server (P4AUTH)

 P4 Server

-to use a central authorization server, set P4AUTH
+to use the P4AUTH server, set the P4AUTH environment variable before

 starting the server, or specify it on the command line when you start the